-In the 1500s and 1600s, Japanese cherries were bred to be “double flowered.”
+In the 1500s and 1600s, Japanese cherries were then bred to be “double-flowered.”
 This gave them as many as 50 petals on each flower.

-In the early 1900s, there was an amazing variety of Japanese cherry trees in Japan.
-As the population grew and Japan modernized, however, all varieties except the Yoshino were chopped down in Japan, leaving it to Ingram to preserve the trees that provide genes for modern Japanese cherries.
+By the early 1900s, there was an amazing variety of Japanese cherry trees in Japan.
+As the population grew and Japan modernized, however, all varieties except the Yoshino were chopped down, leaving it to Ingram to preserve the trees that provide genes for modern Japanese cherries.

 Japanese cherry trees today come in several well-known varieties:

 - Kawazu-zakura cherry trees are covered with dark pink blossoms at the end of winter, before the weather warms up.
-It gets its odd biological clock from its ancestors on tropical Okinawa.
+It gets its odd biological clock from its ancestors in tropical Okinawa.

 - Yae-zakura cherry trees have more than five petals per blossom.
 Some species have blossoms with more petals than are easy to count.

-There are varieties of Japanese cherry trees that are adapted to USDA Hardiness Zones 4 through 9.
-Some varieties grafted onto sour cherry rootstock are only viable in Zones 4 through 6, while container-grown trees may even bloom in Zone 9.
+There are varieties of Japanese cherry trees that are adapted to USDA Hardiness Zones four through nine.
+Some varieties grafted onto sour cherry rootstock are only viable in Zones four through six, while container-grown trees may even bloom in Zone nine.

-All Japanese cherry trees can tolerate hot, humid summers (like those in Japan) once they are established, but the need for chilling hours is variable.
-Your nursery will know which varieties work best for your location.
+All Japanese cherry trees can tolerate hot, humid summers (like those in Japan) once established, but the need for chilling hours during the winter is variable.
+Experts at your local nursery will know which varieties work best for your location.

 Size and Spacing

-Some of the pendulous varieties of Japanese cherry trees, that bear flowers on long, weeping willow-like stems that droop down to the ground, only need to be planted 12 to 15 feet apart.
-If you plan to train the tree to grow on an arbor or canopy, you should have all the woodwork done and painted at the time you plant the tree.
+Some of the pendulous varieties of Japanese cherry trees that bear flowers on long weeping willow-like stems that droop down to the ground only needs to be planted 12 to 15 feet apart.
+If you plan to train the pendulous tree to grow on an arbor or canopy, you should have all the woodwork done and painted by the time you plant the tree.

-Full-sized Japanese cherry trees need to be planted 20 to 40 feet (6 to 12 meters) apart, depending on how you plan to prune and train them.
-Japanese cherry trees grafted to dwarfing rootstock (your nursery can tell you which), only need to be planted 5 to 10 apart(1-1/2 to 3 meters) apart.
+Full-sized Japanese cherry trees must be planted 20 to 40 feet apart, depending on how you plan to prune and train them.
+Japanese cherry trees grafted to dwarfing rootstock, only need to be planted five to 10 feet apart.

-You can easily grow a Japanese cherry tree in a 40-gallon (150-liter) container filled with a mixture of sphagnum moss, perlite, vermiculite, and compost.
-You will need to prune it so it does not grow more than 6 feet (2 meters) tall.
+You can also grow a Japanese cherry tree in a 40-gallon container filled with a mixture of sphagnum moss, perlite, vermiculite, and compost.
+You should prune it, so it does not grow more than six feet tall.

 Since you grow a Japanese cherry tree for its blooms, not for its fruit, you do not have to worry about pollination.

-Japanese cherry trees, like other cherry trees, prefer to grow in full sunlight.
-They will do well with dappled afternoon shade.
-Don’t plant them against a wall where they do not get morning sun.
-It’s important for the leaves to dry off in the morning to prevent bacterial diseases and mildew.
+Like other cherry trees, Japanese cherry trees prefer to grow in full sunlight.
+They do well with dappled afternoon shade, and also need a good amount of sun in the morning.
+It’s important for the leaves of any plant to dry off the dew that collects overnight in the morning to prevent bacterial diseases and mildew.

 Japanese cherry trees need constantly moist but never boggy soil.
-They don’t grow well in heavy clay, and they usually don’t thrive next to streams.
+They don’t grow well in heavy clay and usually don’t thrive next to streams.

-The best time of year to prune a Japanese cherry tree is in late winter.
+The best time to prune a Japanese cherry tree is late winter.
 You don’t want to prune a tree so early in the year that new growth is stimulated while the weather is still cold.

 For Japanese cherry trees with pink blossoms, prune about two weeks before your expected last frost.
-For white-blossom cherry trees, prune about the time of the last frost for the season.
+For white-blossom cherry trees, prune about the same time as the season’s last frost.
 For any Japanese cherry tree, you should wait until the flower buds are just beginning to show spring color but aren’t open yet.

 You’re not worried about fruit production, but you still should avoid summer pruning.
 Summer is the time of year that your Japanese cherry tree adds height and width.